PRINCIPLES FOR HEALING A DIASTASIS

 SOME IMPORTANT MUTU PRINCIPLES

-- You can achieve core stability and strength, and restore function with some gap remaining**.
-It is the ability to restore tension and stability of the fascia (the connective tissue between the 2 sides of the abdominal muscles made of the Linea Alba and Linea Semiluniaris ) which is the key factor, not just the existence of a gap
+- The stability of the mid-line is as important as the size of the gap .
+It is the ability to restore tension and stability of the fascia, or Raphe (the collagen connective tissue between the 2 sides of the abdominal muscles made of the Linea Alba and Linea Semiluniaris ) which is the key factor, not just the existence of a gap

 - Don’t ignore other factors: poor nutrition, stress, fatigue, excessive calorie consumption, inadequate essential fats or hydration, digestive issues + lack of the correct, safe and most efficient and effective exercise… will all contribute to your body’s ability to heal, as well as how much your stomach sticks out or overhangs!
 If you want to *see* the results of core training and strengthening, you have to lose the fat that sits on top.
 As above, it’s not all about the gap